What our children learn

 Enabling Environments - the environment plays a key role in supporting and extending a child's development and learning.
 Our classrooms and learning areas are well planned and resourced to encourage curiosity, exploration and discovery.
 Our classrooms are set up with different areas and children are encouraged to move around freely at their own pace and follow their interests.
 There is a balance of free choice time as well as teacher-led activities and we have a beautiful and breezy covered outdoor balcony where children can play with water, sand and enjoy physical play come rain or shine.

-Preschool children move through developmental ages at differing speeds.
-The preschool is organised into three different age/developmental groups and children move through the program accordingly.
-City Kids follows the EYFS curriculum (Early Years Foundation Stage) which includes 7 areas of development.
+Learning and Developing - children develop and learn in different ways and at different rates.
+Preschool children move through developmental stages at different speeds.
+The preschool is organised into three different age/development groups and our children move through the programme accordingly.
+All areas of learning and development are equally important.